 How many pages should we optimize first?

-Start with 10-20 high-intent or high-impression pages, then scale the same pattern across the cluster.
+Start with the highest-intent or highest-impression pages, then scale the same pattern across the cluster.

 Can one article rank and be cited if it is short?